thriveweb/sailing-paradise/content/boatTours/2018-08-31-raft-up-parties.md

-  Whether you are organising a corporate event, a wedding or a get together with a heap of friends, if you want your next event to be truly special you should talk to us about a Raft Up boat party.
+  Whether you are organising a corporate event, a wedding or a get together with a heap of friends, if you want your next event to be truly special you should talk to us about a Raft Up yacht party.

-  Nothing says 'WOW' more than 4 beautiful catamarans sailing together in one of the most pristine locations in Australia.
+  Nothing says 'WOW' more than a fleet of beautiful catamarans sailing together in one of the most pristine locations in Australia.

-  Throw in a heap of inflatables, crystal clear blue waters, golden sandy beaches adorned with stylish umbrellas, awesome tunes and beach games, and you have an insta-worthy event that everyone will want to be a part of.
+  Throw in a heap of inflatables, crystal clear blue waters, golden sandy beaches, awesome tunes and beach games, and you have an insta-worthy event that everyone will want to be a part of.
 contentBox:
   buttonTitle: Make enquiry
   buttonUrl: booking-enquiry
-  title: Let us help create the ultimate Raft Up Yacht Party Experience
+  title: Let us help create the ultimate Boat Party Experience
 gallery:
   - image: 'https://ucarecdn.com/73ce469b-6d2d-4985-ab2a-17e1e5f3b1d0/'
   - image: 'https://ucarecdn.com/41429098-2ac0-403b-ba69-4093a14a77ed/'